Mary Holmes College: Relocation and expansion: 1895–1969

+Financial hardship and closing: 1970–2005

 During the 1970s and subsequent decades, the mission of Mary Holmes College was to serve economically disadvantaged students from the southeastern United States.
 It developed articulation agreements with various four-year institutions to help its graduates pursue a full baccalaureate degree.
-The college struggled to stay afloat, finding difficulty attracting enough students (it had just under 800 students in the mid 1990s) or sufficient funding.
+The college struggled to stay afloat, finding difficulty attracting enough students (it had just under 800 students in the mid-1990s) or sufficient funding.
 In 2002 it lost its accreditation by the Southern Association of Colleges and Schools, and it closed its doors in March 2005.
 The property (which by then had expanded to 184 acres) and the school's archives returned to the Presbyterian Church.

+Legacy

 In 2010, the Mississippi Department of Archives and History approved an historical marker for the college.

-Also in 2010, the church made a deal to sell the campus with its 25 buildings to an organization named Community Counseling Services that provides mental health and addiction counseling services.
+Also in 2010, the church sold the campus, with its 25 buildings, to Community Counseling Services, an organization that provides mental health and addiction counseling services.
 The organization renovated a number of the existing buildings, including the chapel, and has plans for turning one building into a small museum honoring the college's history and serving as a location for reunions.